-Symptoms of reduced contrast sensitivity can not only inconvenience you, but if not addressed, can quickly become dangerous to you and others.
+Symptoms of reduced contrast sensitivity can not only inconvenience you but if not addressed, can quickly become dangerous to you and others.
 A decrease in contrast sensitivity can lead to a loss of spatial awareness, mobility, and can increase the risk of accidents.

-Every day symptoms of low or reduced contrast sensitivity include:
+Everyday examples of low or reduced contrast sensitivity include:

-While commonly associated with age, reduced contrast sensitivity could also be an indication of a more serious health issues, including:
+While commonly associated with age, reduced contrast sensitivity could also be an indication of more serious health issues, including:

-Results from the Pelli Robson contrast sensitivity test will determine if your level of contrast sensitivity is a result of a refractive error or if the issue that may need to be corrected with special glasses or in serious cases, surgery.
+Results from the Pelli Robson contrast sensitivity test will determine if your level of contrast sensitivity is a result of a refractive error or if the issue may need to be corrected with special glasses or in serious cases, surgery.

 Most optometrists will also recommend anti-reflective coating for prescription lenses.
 Many people report improved vision in low-light conditions while wearing lenses treated with anti-reflective coating.